chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 There are also fields that are required so that the cellxgene Data Portal and Explorer can present datasets appropriately.

 * Each dataset MUST have at least one **embedding**, a mapping from each cell to a tuple of floats of length at least 2.
-These are usually generated by algorithms like umap or tsne, but can also coordinates of cells in spatial assays.
+These are usually generated by algorithms like umap or tsne, but can also represent `(x, y)` coordinates of cells in spatial assays.
 They are used to display the dataset in the Explorer.
 * Each dataset MUST have a title.
 This is a string that describes and differentiates the dataset from others in the collection.
 It will be displayed on a page that also has the collection name.
-For example, in the collection [Cells of the human heart](https://cellxgene.cziscience.com/collections/b52eb423-5d0d-4645-b217-e1c6d38b2e72), the first dataset name is "All — Cells of the adult human heart".
+For example, in the collection [Cells of the adult human heart](https://cellxgene.cziscience.com/collections/b52eb423-5d0d-4645-b217-e1c6d38b2e72), the first dataset name is "All — Cells of the adult human heart".

 #### Presentation Hints